YifanYuan3/YifanYuan3.github.io/_pages/research.md

 For the second question, we explore the potential of in-network (both NIC and switch) computing and use distributed machine learning as a representative application to show the advantages of our ideas.

-We closely cooperate with industry (e.g., Microsoft and Intel) to guarantee that our research can be practical and feasible when solving real-world problems.